jsk-ros-pkg/jsk_recognition/doc/jsk_perception/training_scripts/train_fcn.md

 `SemanticSegmentationDataset` (imported from `jsk_recognition_utils.datasets`)

-This class assumes the following directory structure for each of train and test.
+This class assumes the following directory structure for each split.

 ```
 path_to_awesome_dataset/